-Ivanka Trump to get a West Wing office, WH official says
+Ivanka Trump to get top security clearance and office, WH official says

 CNN has reached out to Ivanka Trump's attorney, Jamie Gorelick, for comment on the matter.
 Politico reported the development earlier Monday.

 Trump, like her father, has business interests throughout the country and across the world.
-By gaining a position in the West Wing and seeking access to classified information, she has drawn a new wave of scrutiny over conflicts in the administration between public roles and private interests.
+By gaining a position in the West Wing and getting access to classified information, she has drawn a new wave of scrutiny over conflicts in the administration between public roles and private interests.

 Trump adviser Kellyanne Conway faced backlash after promoting Ivanka Trump's fashion line on television, but the White House opted not to penalize her for the apparent ethical violation.